Sudan entry requirements for Oman passport holders

 May be checked

 Omani passport holders need a visa to enter Sudan.
-You must arrange this before you travel — there is no visa on arrival for Omanis.
-Plan ahead, as processing can take time.
+You must arrange this before you travel, as there is no visa-on-arrival or eVisa option for your nationality.
+Apply through the Sudanese embassy or consulate in advance.

 Entry requirements